Levelling up: the growth of the UK video game space

 Fundraising activity of companies in the UK video games sector

-Fundraising activity for the UK video games sector
+Fundraising activity over the past 10 years for the UK video games sector

 Data source: Beauhurst